metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Interestingly enough, Buffalo made some serious hay in the second half by runs to the outside.
 It was these runs to the outside that opened up a few other plays for Buffalo.

+Jason Pierre-Paul made his presence known on a few plays, but it's Shaquil Barrett who has been outstanding as a pass rusher.

+Dawson Knox may be a real vector for the Bills.
+On top of that, Buffalo was robbed of a victory at the end, with the referees clearly doing the Buccaneers a favor by failing to flag their defensive backs for pass interference on two critical plays.

 ***

 ## Giants @ Chargers